- Home

 PE days

-Tuesday- year ones will have forest school and year twos will have netball.
+Monday- year ones will have forest school and year twos will have athletics.

 Please send your child in wearing their PE kits on these days.